-The state will make payments based on a negotiated QUARTERLY payment schedule.
-Each billing must consist of an invoice and progress report.
+The state will make payments based on a negotiated payment schedule.
+Each billing must consist of a quarterly invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.